Visitation at the corrections facility

 - The person will then need to set a visitation appointment either on-line or at the facility.
 All appointments need to be set twenty-four (24) hours prior to the visit.

 - There will be no need to use the inmate’s last name in order to know his approved visit day.
-All four days are approved for all inmates by appointment.
+Visitations will be scheduled Thursday - Sunday from 4:30pm to 9:30pm for all inmates (these must be prescheduled).

 - When the appointment is scheduled, the visitor needs to report to the jail and be at the assigned booth number at the start time.